JovemPedr0/CarShopControl/README.md

 # Controle de uma Concessionária

-<br> sistema CRUD desenvolvido com a finalidade de fazer compras, vendas e cadastros de automóveis de uma concessionaria. </br>
+<br> Simple system CRUD for a car shop, who makes the registration for which veicule and your sell.</br>

 <br>
     <div align="center">